Michael Madana Kama Rajan: Plot

-In Madras, Michael and Alex run a counterfeit money racket.
-While they escape from the police, Michael accidentally causes a fire in an art gallery.
-Raju, a firefighter, saves the artist Shalini and her paintings, leading to romance.
-Kameshwaran, a vegetarian cook for weddings, meets Thirupurasundari "Thirupu" and her grandmother in a wedding.
-Eventually, Kameshwaran marries Thirupu.
+In Madras, Michael and Alex operate a counterfeit currency racket.
+During a frantic police evasion, Michael inadvertently triggers a fire inside an art gallery.
+Raju, now a firefighter, rescues an artist named Shalini and her paintings, sparking a romance between them.
+Concurrently, Kameshwaran, who works as a traditional vegetarian wedding cook, meets Thirupurasundari "Thirupu" and her grandmother at an event, eventually marrying Thirupu.

-An anonymous caller tells Madan that his father's death was no accident, but planned, and asks him to meet her in Madras.
-After some distractions on the way involving a theatre artist Chakkubai and her mother Gangubai, Madan meets the caller, Sushila, unaware she is his biological mother.
-While escaping from goons sent by Ramu, Madan meets Raju and hires him to take leave from firefighting and to impersonate him at home/work in Bangalore while Madan investigates in Madras.
-In exchange, Madan pays off Raju's loans.
+Madan receives an anonymous tip revealing that his father's death was a calculated murder plot, instructing him to travel to Madras.
+Following a series of chaotic delays involving a theatre artist, Chakkubai, and her mother, Gangubai, Madan meets the informant, Sushila, unaware she is his biological mother.
+While fleeing hitmen dispatched by Ramu, Madan crosses paths with his physical lookalike, Raju.
+Madan hires Raju to impersonate him in Bangalore to keep the corporate empire secure while he investigates the conspiracy in Madras, offering to clear Raju's debts in exchange.

-Meanwhile, Ramu and Nandagopal have hired Michael to kill Madan.
-Michael sabotages Madan's car, not realising it is Raju.
-The brakes fail on the highway, but Raju brings the car to a safe stop.
-Sushila meets with him thinking he is Madan, but he redirects her to the real Madan in Madras.
-Raju, Shalini, and her father arrive at Madan's house in Bangalore.
-Raju confiscates back Avinashi's money, unaware of Madan's deal with Avinashi.
+Meanwhile, Nandagopal and Ramu hire Michael to assassinate Madan.
+Michael sabotages Madan's vehicle, unaware that Raju is behind the wheel.
+Although the brakes fail on a highway, Raju successfully navigates the vehicle to a safe halt.
+Sushila meets Raju, mistaking him for Madan, but he redirects her to the real Madan in Madras.
+Raju, accompanied by Shalini and her father, arrives at the Bangalore estate and aggressively confiscates Avinashi's embezzled funds, completely unaware of Madan's prior leniency deal with the assistant.